-Observations: There was a real mix in responses to the questions about shopping online.
-A number of respondents noted that they would rather shop local than buying online.
+Observations: There was a real mix in responses to the questions about shopping online within the 2021 community survey.
+A number of respondents noted that they would rather shop local than buy online.
 Shopping local is one of the key themes of Inverurie BID who are a strong presence within the town centre.
 Whilst others noted that convenience, pricing and variety of goods were the main reasons for online shopping.